-According to an alarming new analysis of the climate corpus, natural concept change can’t account for the dramatic saltations we’re witnessing in what scientists say the Earth’s climate means.
+Natural concept change can’t account for the dramatic saltations we’re seeing in what scientists say the Earth’s climate means, according to an alarming new analysis of the climate corpus.

-“Sometimes,” he confides, “I can’t even predict what a given term is going to mean by the time I finish a paper about it!
-People [who read my cli-psy research] are scared and confused.”
+“Sometimes,” he confides, “I can’t even predict what a given term is going to mean by the time I finish writing a paper about it!
+People [who read my climate psychology research] are scared and confused.”

-It’s even prompted Lewandowsky to rethink the legacy of a figure once dubbed the Chemical Ali of Climate Change for his predictions that children “won’t know what snow is.”
+It’s even prompted Lewandowsky to rethink the legacy of David Viner, a figure once dubbed the Chemical Ali of Climate Change for his predictions that children “won’t know what snow is.”

-“We all enjoy a good laugh at the expense of David Viner, but I suspect we might find the invoice coming back to us sooner than I suspect,” argues Lewandowsky.
+“We all enjoy a good laugh at his expense, but I suspect we might find the invoice coming back to us,” argues Lewandowsky.
 “Do your kids know the IPCC’s current definition of snow?
 When’s the last time you asked them?”

-For his part, he admits, “I’ve never tested my kids.
-Part of me is afraid of the outcome, I think.”
+For his part, he admits, “I’ve never tested them.
+Part of me is afraid to check.